-Can Plex play MP4?
-Certainly it can.
-But it happens that you might encounter situations like Plex not recognizing MP4 or Plex not playing MP4.
-If you face such Plex MP4 issues, read this article to understand the possible causes and get the solution to fix the problem handily!
+MP4 is one of the Plex’s supported formats.
+But sometimes you might encounter situations like Plex not recognizing MP4 or Plex not playing MP4.
+Follow this article to understand the possible causes and get the solutions to fix your Plex MP4 issue.

 Cause 1.
 The most likely cause of your Plex not recognizing MP4 is that you have inappropriately named your media file.